manuasir/docker-spyserver/README.md

 cp ./files/blacklist-rtl.conf /lib/modprobe.d/
 ```

-2. Additionally, we need to set the correct permissions to the modules for allowing TCP messages.
+2. Additionally, we need to set the correct permissions to the modules in order to allow TCP messages.
 Place the `rtl_sdr.rules` file into your host `/etc/udev/rules.d/` folder:
 ```
 cp ./files/rtl_sdr.rules /etc/udev/rules.d/
 ```

-3. Reboot your Raspberry Pi, this should only have to be done once.
+3. Reboot your Raspberry Pi, this action should only be done once.

 4. Run the container using the `docker-compose` file included here:
 ```